bernardmuller/auto_timesheet/README.md

 # Future features:
 - The ability to set a custom scheduled time for daily submission.
 - The ability for the program to email you your current month's timesheet at the end of each month.
 This is a bit tricky for security reasons.
-- A "Review" button that opens excel file.

 # Known bugs:
 - Program won't create a timebook on its own like in prototype version.
 To avoid this, always have a